viadeo/kasper-framework/doc/source/manual/Develop with Kasper/helpers/Patterns.rst

     final SpecificationErrorMessage message = new SpecificationErrorMessage();
     stringContainsLetterA.isSatisfiedBy("Bob is awesome", message);
-    assertEquals("Specification not met : checks that a string contains some pattern for value Bob is awesome");
+    assertEquals("Specification not met : checks that a string contains some pattern for value Bob is awesome", message.getMEssage());

 Or a dedicated error message, with the **errorMessage** property :